crahan/HolidayHackChallenge2020/docs/easter_eggs.md

 ## Santa Discounts

 When you talk to the SANS.edu and RSA Conference booth NPCs as Santa, they'll give you a discount code.
 Also, the NPCs manning the conference booths all have actual names.
-Can we get a round of applause for Brian, Peaches, Geek, Jeff, and Kulj, please?
+Can we get a round of applause for Brian, Peaches, Geek, Jeff, and Kulj, please? :clap:

 !!! quote "Geek - SANS.edu booth"
     Hi Santa!